DecimalTurn/VBA-on-GitHub/README.md

 Regarding the attribute `linguist-language=vba`, I choose not to include it in the suggested template because I believe that GitHub's system to detect if a file is VBA or not is decent enough and if your files aren't detected as VBA, it might be telling you something about your code.
   - Make sure that your files include the VBE's metadata such as the `Attribute VB_Name = "..."`
   - Use the right file extensions
-  - If you `.bas` files doesn't contain any VBA specific syntax, maybe it's OK if is classified as VB6 instead.
+  - If your `.bas` files doesn't contain any VBA specific syntax, maybe it's OK if is classified as VB6 instead.

 # Should you include a .editorconfig file in your repository?